-April 19 (UPI) -- The King of Swaziland has given his country a new name: eSwatini.
+April 19 (UPI) -- The king of Swaziland has given his country a new name: eSwatini.

-King Mswati III announced on Wednesday that his country will henceforth be referred to as the Kingdom of eSwatini, which means "land of the Swazis" in the Swazi language.
+King Mswati III announced Wednesday that his country will henceforth be referred to as the Kingdom of eSwatini, which means "land of the Swazis" in the Swazi language.

 Mswati said the name change is actually a switch to its original name before British colonization in 1906, The New York Times reported.
 Unlike other former British colonies, Swaziland kept its British name after achieving independence in 1968.